grafnu/daq-1/docs/pubsub.md

 are validated against the `.../state.json` schema.
 * All messages have their attributes validated against the `.../attributes.json` schema.
 These attributes are automatically defined by the MQTT Client ID and Topic, so are not explicitly included in any message payload.
-* (There currently is no PubSub stream validation of device config messages.)
+* The `config` messages are artifically injected into the `target` PubSub topic by the configuration script (below) so they can be easily checked by the validation engine.

 The simple `state_shunt` function in `daq/functions/state_shunt` will automatically send state update messages to the `target` PubSub topic.
 Install this function to enable validation of state updates.
 (Also make sure to